LeandroHaraoka/design-patterns/Behavioral Patterns/TemplateMethod/ReadMe.md

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

-Template Method pattern suggests that you segregate an algorithm in some steps that can be overriden.
+It suggests that you segregate an algorithm in some steps that can be overriden.
 Each step can have a default implementation or be defined as abstract requiring a specific implementation.
-The Template Method will not be overriden, it'll consist of the instructions to invoke each step, that are shared by different classes.
+This pattern will not be overriden, it'll consist of the instructions to invoke each step, that are shared by different classes.

-So, the Template Method pattern can be implementated as following.
+So, it can be implementated as following.

 ![Template Method Pattern Diagram](Images/TemplateMethodPatternDiagram.png)